nop33/si/src/content/blog/our-updated-strategy-and-theory-of-change/index.md

 ## Vision

-*Our vision outlines why we do what we do.
+*Our vision outlines **why** we do what we do.
 It describes the long-term outcome we want to see from our work.*

 **A world where humanity coordinates so that life can flourish.**

 At SI we believe in the potential of human ingenuity and technology to create a future where life can thrive.
 But we fear the possibility of escalating harms or large-scale disaster if change is not well-governed.
-By promoting and enhancing coordination amongst global actors, we hope to contribute to long-term survival and happiness.
+By promoting and enhancing coordination amongst global actors, we hope to contribute to long-term survival and well-being.

 ## Mission

-*Our mission specifies how we intend to achieve our vision.
+*Our mission specifies **how** we intend to achieve our vision.
 It describes the broad actions we will take and who we will work with.*

 **Supporting multilateral governance actors to think long-term and develop instruments that reduce global catastrophic risks, improve quality of life, and promote agency for present and future generations.**